NextronSystems/thor-manual/usage/deployment.rst

 * use THOR's ``--asgard`` and ``--asgard-token`` parameters to retrieve a license
 * use ASGARD's API to retrieve a license manually

 Without ASGARD:

 * generate a license in the web GUI of the `customer portal <https://portal.nextron-systems.com>`__
 * use THOR's ``--portal-key`` and ``--portal-contracts`` parameters to retrieve a license from the customer portal
 * use the Customer Portal's API to retrieve a license manually

-Some of the options are described in more detail in the following two chapters.
+Some of these options are described in more detail in the following sections.

 Retrieve Valid License From ASGARD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^